Join Us On An Epic Journey Back In Time Across The Great Mongol Empire

 “If you’re afraid - don’t do it, - if you’re doing it - don’t be afraid!”
 Genghis Khan

-The start of the Gobi March (Mongolia) 2019, part of the 4 Deserts Ultramarathon Series, organised by RacingThePlanet
+The final finish line of the Gobi March (Mongolia) 2023, part of the 4 Deserts Ultramarathon Series, organised by RacingThePlanet

 The course itself is located in the Karakorum region of Central Mongolia winding its way through vast green grasslands, stupas and temples, sand dunes, great rock valleys and old forests.
 ‘The Long March’, the much anticipated 80 km stage, will take you through wide Mongolian steppes as you make your way towards the UNESCO World Heritage Centre of the Orkhon Valley Cultural Landscape.